-CBO expects that the transfer of \$20.2 billion from the CSRDF to the PSRHBF resulting from the shift in responsibility for military service credits would occur in June 2006.
+CBO expects that the transfer of \$21.2 billion from the CSRDF to the PSRHBF resulting from the shift in responsibility for military service credits would occur in June 2006.
 Therefore, the Postal Service would cease making payments under current law for its share of FEHB premiums for annuitants beginning in July 2006; with those premium payments instead being drawn from the PSRHBF.
-CBO estimates that change in the funding mechanism for retiree health benefits would reduce off-budget payments by the Postal Service for FEHB premiums by \$0.4 billion in 2006 (which reflects premium payments, under current law, for the last three months of 2006), \$6.3 billion over the 2006-2009 period, and \$20.5 billion over the 2006-2014 period.
+(As mentioned earlier, the bill also would direct the Postal Service to deduct all fiscal year 2006 contributions toward its share of health premiums for current retirees made prior to July 2006 from initial prefunding and interest payments otherwise due under the bill for fiscal year 2006.)
+CBO estimates that change in the funding mechanism for retiree health benefits would reduce off-budget payments by the Postal Service for FEHB premiums by \$0.4 billion in 2006 (which reflects premium payments, under current law, for the last three months of 2006), \$10.2 billion over the 2006-2010 period, and \$29.4 billion over the 2006-2015 period.
 On-budget payments for those amounts would then be transferred from the PSRHBF to the FEHB program to pay the Postal Service's share of health care costs for retirees.

 The bill would require a minimum level of prefunding by the Postal Service through 2015, after accounting for disbursements for health premiums from the PSRHBF.
 To achieve the annual or cumulative prefunding target, payments from the Postal Service to the PSRHBF-net of premiums paid by the PSRHBF-must total at least two-thirds of the amount the Postal Service would have paid toward CSRS prior to the enactment of P.L.
 108-18.
 If the threshold is not met, additional prefunding payments would be required to make up the shortfall.
 Those payments also could be used to reduce postal debt (up to \$3 billion) in lieu of contributions to the fund.
 The requirement could be waived completely by the PRC under certain conditions.
-CBO anticipates that the threshold established under the bill would be met and no additional payments would be required through 2014.
+CBO anticipates that the threshold established under the bill would be met and no additional payments would be required through 2015.

 Health premiums paid by the Postal Service for FEHB and any payments that would be made into the new PSRHBF would be considered on-budget offsetting receipts.
-CBO estimates the increase in on-budget receipts as a result of changes in how the Postal Service finances its health care obligations would be \$5.1 billion in 2006, \$17.0 billion over the 2006-2009 period, and \$37.6 billion over the 2006-2014 period.
+CBO estimates the increase in on-budget receipts as a result of changes in how the Postal Service finances its health care obligations would be \$4.7 billion in 2006, \$23.6 billion over the 2006-2010 period, and \$47.4 billion over the 2006-2015 period.